 “NightShift” Simulation development

-We undertook focus groups and subsequent surveys of medical trainees as described elsewhere to identify key non-technical skills for OOH work(1).

-Task prioritization (optimal time management when multiple tasks are important and/or urgent) was consistently identified as the most important skill in this preparatory work.
-We therefore used task prioritization as a key focus of the simulation.
-As prioritization and indoor navigation are intimately linked, a central aim of the simulation was to provide a realistic environment in which tasks were distributed so users could learn the hospital layout.

 The simulation was designed to run on Android (Google, California, USA) enabled tablet PCs.
 Firstly, wireframe CAD map data on sections of the Nottingham City Hospital were provided to medical contributors to confirm the location of wards and departments.
 These CAD files were then used as templates to produce an accurate but simplified floor plan.
 Photographs were taken of the hospital to ensure correct placement and representation of internal aspects of the hospital (e.g. slopes, floor colour, staircases, and so on) and to provide orientation to the user during the simulation.

-Gameplay was developed to replicate a time-compressed night shift for a junior doctor in medicine at the Nottingham City Hospital.
-The team worked in an iterative fashion to create a simulation that was graphically of lower fidelity but robustly simulated task elements of on-call work.
 The decision to use a lower fidelity simulation was consistent with the medical simulation literature(2, 3).

 We used one calendar year of data (2011) from the NerveCentre on-call task management system (NerveCentre, Wokingham, UK) to inform our simulation.
 As described elsewhere(4), the NerveCentre system allocates tasks a colour code (red, amber, or green) based on clinical urgency.
 The taskflow data were summarised overall, by urgency colour code, by task, and per ward by hour of shift (>100,000 OOH task requests in total).
-The mean and standard deviation of the number of tasks requested of a junior doctor for each hour of the shift was also calculated.
-These summary data informed the initial appearance of tasks through the simulated shift.

-Of the discrete tasks within the NerveCentre system some have the potential to trigger subsequent tasks: For example an initial task of admitting a patient with a fever after chemotherapy could trigger a subsequent task of “review chest X-ray” on the same patient later in the shift.
-The team agreed a list of such trigger tasks, what they may prompt, and the chance that the subsequent task would be required.
-This process (and others) was facilitated by non-clinical team members spending periods observing junior doctors during out of hours work.

 We used the actual activity data to calculate the mean (and SD) time to completion for each specific task type recorded in the NerveCentre data (e.g. “clinical review for chest pain”, “interpret ECG”).
 Each specific task therefore had its own time distribution in the simulation.
 The team agreed a list of potential delaying or complicating factors (e.g. unable to find notes, first cannulation failed) with approximate frequencies.
 These factors could then be displayed to the user when tasks took longer than the minimum time to complete to add to the realism of the simulation.
 In order to reduce complexity, cardiac arrest calls were the only tasks not included in the simulation.